-On the EFSI Thematic Investment Platform, CDP executed two transactions backed by COSME funds (Competitiveness of Enterprises and Small and Medium-sized Enterprises relating to new portfolios of SME guarantees originated by the Italian SME Guarantee Fund (established by Article 2, paragraph 100, letter (a) of Law No. 662 of 23 December 1996), that have been counter-guaranteed by CDP for an overall amount of about Euro 6.1 billion, with a 80 per cent. guarantee rate and a predetermined loss cap.
+On the EFSI Thematic Investment Platform, CDP executed two transactions backed by COSME funds (Competitiveness of Enterprises and Small and Medium-sized Enterprises) relating to new portfolios of SME guarantees originated by the Italian SME Guarantee Fund (established by Article 2, paragraph 100, letter (a) of Law No. 662 of 23 December 1996), that have been counter-guaranteed by CDP for an overall amount of about Euro 6.1 billion, with a 80 per cent. guarantee rate and a predetermined loss cap.

 The first of the two transactions, performed between June 2017 and March 2019, allowed the granting of new bank loans to more than 47 thousand SMEs for an overall amount of approximately Euro 4 billion.
-The second one started in July 2019 and has already reached, in advance with respect to the scheduled two-year horizon, about 55 thousand SMEs with more than Euro 4.7 billion in new financing.
+The second one started in July 2019 and in 2020, due to the Covid-19 pandemic, it was increased by the EIF with additional resources, reaching over 63 thousand SMEs with more than Euro 5 billion of new financing.

-Another transaction on the EFSI Thematic Investment Platform, whose structure is similar to the previous ones, was executed on 29 March 2018 and contains the provision of 80 per cent. of counter-guarantees, with a 10 per cent. loss cap, in favour of the Italian SME Guarantee Fund to cover a Euro 350 million worth portfolio comprising new guarantees to SMEs of the creative and cultural sectors.
+Another transaction on the EFSI Thematic Investment Platform, whose structure is similar to the previous ones was signed on 29 March 2018 than amended on 8 October 2019 and on 18 June 2020.
+The initiative provides for 80 per cent. of counter-guarantees, with a 10 per cent. loss cap, in favour of the Italian SME Guarantee Fund to cover a Euro 350 million worth portfolio comprising new guarantees to SMEs of the creative and cultural sectors.
 The scheme features the activation by CDP of a counter-guarantee provided by the EIF, free of charge, backed by the "Creative Europe" (through the Creative and Cultural Sectors Guarantee Facility) Programme funds, on 70 per cent. of CDP's exposure.